groundwater/federation/README.md

 ## Send a Message

-Every actor has a name, and can receive messages at that name.
+Federation nodes can send and receive messages to each other using `tell` or `ask`.
-Actors `tell` each other one-off messages:
+Actors `tell` each other messages with:

     actorBob.tell('tom','Good Morning');

+Telling a message is a fire-and-forget approach.

 ## Receive Messages